This guide explains what is Mackup, and how to backup and restore application settings with Mackup on a freshly

 Type Yes to create a new folder named "Mackup" in your local dropbox sync folder and sync your configuration files to your synced storage.
 Just use this the first time you use Mackup.
 Please note that by default this will sync private keys used by OpenSSH and GnuPG.

 As I mentioned earlier, Mackup will backup and store the application settings in Dropbox by default.
 You can, however, configure mackup to exclude applications or use a different backend, such as google_drive, copy and file_system, with a .mackup.cfg file.
 For detailed configuration, refer this link.

 2. Restore Application Settings On Newly Installed Linux system

-Go to your newly Linux system and install Mackup and Dropbox as described in the Install section above.
+Go to your newly installed Linux system and install Mackup and Dropbox as described in the Install section above.
 Then, restore the application settings using command:

 $ mackup restore